 Dua is commonly referred to as the “weapon of the believer.”
 In another Hadith, we are encouraged to, “Ask Allah from His bounty, for verily Allah loves to be asked” (Tirmidhi).

-During Ramadan, and especially in these last 10 days – with a special focus on catching Laylatul Qadr – concentrate on making the best Dua.
+During Ramadan, and especially in these last 10 days – with a special focus on catching Laylatul Qadr – we need to concentrate on making the best Dua.
 Make a personal list and write it down, identifying everything you need from Allah.
 The list should include personal struggles, things you need assistance with, desires you have for yourselves and your family.
 Now is the time to beg Allah for His assistance, His guidance, His forgiveness.
 And be sure to call upon Him by His Most Beautiful Names.

 Here are 15 duas for Laylatul Qadr that should be included in every list.